luna/luna-book/visual_representation.md

 ## Node's details view

-Luna allows you to display a node in either of two views – a compact, as seen above, and in a detailed one.
-The detailed view takes much more screen space, however, it also provides widgets to interactively control the node's input values.
+Luna allows you to display a node in either of two views – a compact, as seen above, or in a detailed one.
+The detailed view takes more screen space, however, it also provides widgets to interactively control the node's input values.
 To switch between the views, select the desired nodes and press the <kbd>enter</kbd>.

 ###### Parameters widgets
 Every input to a node is called a parameter.
 A parameter can either be delivered by a connection or set manually using widgets.
-Luna delivers an [extensible framework for displaying and creating custom widgets](dummy.md).

 ![](/assets/expanded_node.png)